 Before committing to the idea, think of what lies behind your desire to move.
 You’ll be able to make a difference, but there’s no magic wand: the differences you make might be slight, and you’re sure to come up plenty of roadblocks in your quest to do good.

 If you can weigh up the pros and cons of third sector jobs and remain determined to do it as a job, then it might just be for you.

 The good news is that if you have years of corporate experience under your belt, then you’ll have the skills that employers are looking for.
 More and more, organisations in the third sector are operating as a corporate company, with similar chains of command and ways of practice.

 Before you begin looking for a job, take a look at the skills you’ll be able to bring – more likely than not, you’ll have tons of relevant experience.
 If you’ve been involved in sales, for example, then you know you’re already talented at talking to people and bringing them around to your way of thinking.

 What organisation, especially in the charity sector, wouldn’t like to have a worker with that skill set?
 You’ll need to build on your existing skills, so they’re more relevant to a different industry, but it’s a solid foundation to build on.

 The Causes You’re Interested In

-The helping sector is big; arguably as big as the corporate sector, and there are a million and one things you could do in it.
-If you’re passionate about working with disadvantaged children, there’ll be organisations to connect with.
-The same goes for the environment, healthcare, politics, and the long list of other organisation types.
+The helping sector is big; arguably as big as the corporate career sector, and there are a million and one thing you could do in it.
+If you’re passionate about working with disadvantaged children, there’ll be organizations to connect with.
+The same goes for the environment, healthcare, politics, and the long list of other organization types.

 Think about what it is you care about.
 This will stem back to your motivation for wanting to help; when you first thought of moving away from the corporate sector, what did you imagine you would be doing?